Business Cycle Update

 • Inventories; sales fall

-BCU InflationaryPressuresRed =HighRelativePerformanceofEconomicallySensitiveAssetsGreen =Strong+EconomicGrowth-RECOVERYCONTRACTIONEXPANSION Japan India U.S., Australia, Korea, Mexico UK, Brazil Canada Eurozone, China
+BCU InflationaryPressuresRed =HighRelativePerformanceofEconomicallySensitiveAssetsGreen =Strong+EconomicGrowth-RECOVERYCONTRACTIONEXPANSION Eurozone Japan U.S., India Australia, S. Korea, Mexico U.K. Brazil Canada, China

 There was an issue with your input